sharad461/nepali-translator/README.md

 |Guzman et al. (2019)   |7.6   |4.3  |
 |This work   |14.51   | 6.58 |

-(Note: The results on `devtest` can be reproduced using a vocab size of 2500.)
+The results on `devtest` are from models that use vocab sizes of 2500.

 ## Requirements